AnthonyCxx/Notes-and-Writeups/C/Memory Mangagement/Pointers.md

 The [& operator](https://fresh2refresh.com/c-programming/c-interview-questions-answers/what-is-ampersand-and-star-operators-in-c/) yields the memory address of a variable.
 The '&' operator can be used to assign pointers a value (either an existing variable or memory allocated with [_malloc()_](https://www.tutorialspoint.com/c_standard_library/c_function_malloc.htm)). <br />

 Here is a demonstration of how a pointer can be used to create aliases to existing variables.
+Later, we'll touch on dynamic memory allocation.
 ```C
 #include <stdio.h>